• Skip to primary navigation

 March 18, 2024

 Forty states have opted into Medicaid expansion, where the federal government will pay 90% of the costs to cover primarily the working poor.
-But if the Legislature adopted Chaney’s plan […]
+But if the Legislature adopted Chaney’s plan where only those earning up to 100% of the federal poverty level are covered through Medicaid, the federal government would pay only its normal matching […]

 Filed Under: In the News